 Important!

-However, in order to prepare for the journey, it is better to get acquainted with the facts first.
-Precisely imagine what you will encounter after arriving on the island and develop a reasonable excursion route.
+However, in order to prepare for the trip, it is better to get acquainted with the facts first.
+Precisely imagine what to do after arriving on the island and develop a reasonable excursion route.

-“Stake out” a place in a quality hotel.
-And, perhaps, to rent a car – in Cyprus this is not a luxury, but a necessity.
-Allowing you to organize a particularly emotional and impressive holiday.
+Like “staking out” a place in a decent but pretty inexpensive hotel.
+And, perhaps, in advance to rent a car in Cyprus – this is not a luxury, but a necessity.
+Allowing you to organize a particularly emotional and impressive holidays.

 Weather in Cyprus in March

 In the last decade, it has managed to earn a lot of laudatory reviews.
-Moreover, it seems that there are no negative ones – those who were driving at that time knew what to expect.
+Moreover, it seems that there are no negative ones at all – those who were traveling at that time knew what to expect.

-From the very beginning of March the whole Cyprus enjoys modest by local standards, but chic according to tourists from more northern countries, + 17-19 °C. Almost everywhere!
+From the very beginning of March the whole Cyprus enjoys modest by local standards, but chic according to tourists from more northern countries, +17-19 °C (62.6-66.2 °F).
+Almost everywhere!

 No matter which of the top resorts in Cyprus you go to in March: to Larnaca or Ayia Napa, Protaras or Paphos, the weather will persistently provoke you to undress to a T-shirt.